-For Alabama Department of Corrections, you are required to attend a four-hour block of instruction.
-Contact Cameron Sheffield at 334 207-6538 or email@example.com for the latest training opportunities.
+For Alabama Department of Corrections and the Federal Prison Camps, you are required to attend a four-hour block of instruction.

 Sensing a call to prison ministry, but don’t know where to get started?
 Here are a few questions to help you discern your call:

-Contact Carl Fisher at firstname.lastname@example.org or (334) 580-0458, our director of prison ministry, or any person on the FBC Prison Ministry Team to help you assess where you will thrive in prison ministry.
-Once, you decide on a specific institution, program, or ministry, Carl or our other volunteers can connect you to the best person in that entity to begin your application process.
+Contact Chuck Latham at email@example.com or (334) 221-4587, our director of prison ministry, or any person on the FBC Prison Ministry Team to help you assess where you will thrive in prison ministry.
+Once, you decide on a specific institution, program, or ministry, Chuck or our other volunteers can connect you to the best person in that entity to begin your application process.

 To volunteer in a prison, it’s best to understand the mission of a particular prison and the vision of the chaplain or religious services facilitator there.
 You will have to submit paperwork and attend a training session.
 The type of training varies from Federal to state to county to city.
 You may be required to provide an endorsement letter.
 In order to gain a security clearance to enter most correctional facilities, you may be required to provide your social security number, date of birth, driver’s license information and other personal information.
 It’s part of being a volunteer in a prison.

 Manage your own application process with due diligence.
 Make sure you submit and sign everything required in a timely manner and follow through.
 Regularly check on the progress of your application, being sure to quickly provide anything that is missing.
 Once accepted into volunteer service in a correctional facility, plan to attend the volunteer training every subsequent year.